 There are several documents that can prove land ownership.
 Most real property documents that create ownership in individuals are available at the county recorder’s office.
 Lenders, creditors and other third parties also record documents, such as mortgage notes and mechanic’s liens, which create liens against properties.
-These documents are also available as public record at the recorder’s office.
+These documents are also available as public record at the recorder’s office, and prove land ownership.

 The actual deed to the property shows the name of the current owner and a description of the property.
 The deed will be signed by the previous owner or grantor of the property.
 There are different types of property deeds.
 The most common type of deed is a general warranty deed, which shows that the grantor transferred clear title to the current owner.
 A quitclaim deed also proves the existence of land ownership, but the current owner may only possess a limited form of ownership in the property.
 When an individual uses a quitclaim deed to transfer property, the new owner only receives whatever interest the prior owner had in the property.